yaml/yaml-spec/spec/ReadMe.md

 messier markdown.
 The kramdown is then used by a Jekyll system to produce the final output.

-The toolchain required to do all this has been dockerized so that it will just work as long as you have Docker installed.
+The tool chain required to do all this has been dockerized so that it will just work as long as you have Docker installed.